-- Bring a large pot of water, with 1 Tablespoon of salt, to a boil.
+- Bring a large pot of water, with 1 tablespoon of salt, to a boil.
 Cook pasta according to the package.
-Drain well, then return pasta to original pot, and add 3 cups or 1 jar of prepared marinara sauce and combine.
+Drain well, then return pasta to the original pot, and add 3 cups or 1 jar of prepared marinara sauce and combine.
 Set aside.

 - In a large skillet, heat 2 tablespoons of olive oil over medium heat until it shimmers.
 Add onion and garlic and cook until they begin to soften about 5 minutes.
 Add sausage to skillet, and brown, crumbling sausage with a wooden spoon.
 Cook until there is no longer any pink in sausage.
 Drain well.
-Add the remaining 3 cups or 1 jar marinara sauce to skillet.
+Add the remaining 3 cups or 1 jar marinara sauce to the skillet.
 Set aside.

 - In a medium mixing bowl, combine Cottage cheese or ricotta cheese, cream cheese, sour cream, 1 cup mozzarella, and Italian seasoning.
 Set aside.

-- Place half the sliced of butter in the baking dish.
-Spread half the spaghetti in the dish, then spread cheese mixture evenly over spaghetti.
+- Place half the sliced butter in the baking dish.
+Spread half the spaghetti in the dish, then spread the cheese mixture evenly over the spaghetti.
 Top with the remaining butter slices.
 Spread remaining spaghetti over cheese mixture.
-Pour tomato meat sauce evenly over top layer of spaghetti.
+Pour tomato meat sauce evenly over the top layer of spaghetti.

-- Top with remaining mozzarella and bake in preheated oven until casserole is heated through, about 35-45 minutes.
+- Top with remaining mozzarella and bake in the preheated oven until casserole is heated through about 35-45 minutes.